bossley9/ungoogleify/README.md

 # Ungoogleify

 Ungoogleify is a project designed to convert files exported from [Google Takeout](https://takeout.google.com/) into a more UNIX-friendly format.
+Specifically, it will:

+* remove spaces from file names
+* lowercase file names
+* name photos using ISO 8601 date formats

 ## Motivation